-Note: This article is the second in an ongoing series for angels new to investing.
+Note: This article is the fifth in an ongoing series for angels new to investing.
 To learn more about building an angel portfolio, download this free eBook today Angel 101: A Primer for Angel Investors or purchase our books at Amazon.com.

 Almost every time I meet a new angel investor one of the very first questions I get is a variation of “Can I make any money investing in startup companies?”.
 I wish there was a quick, 30 second answer to this question, but there isn’t.
 This seminal question is at the heart of what new angels need to understand before they jump in.
 Before you can answer this question, you must understand the risks you are taking.
 So how do you mitigate some of these risks?
 First, you need to understand what it takes to build a diversified portfolio of startup companies.

 Over the course of seven years focused entirely on angel investing, Christopher built a substantial angel portfolio with over 40 investments.
 So I’m guessing that he has some interesting answers to questions that relate to building an angel portfolio.

 Q: Christopher, think back to 2009 when you started angel investing.
 Did you have any concept of how many investments you were going to make?

 Yes, and no. I had a goal of getting very diversified, and I had a target total amount of capital I wanted to allocate to the angel asset class, and I knew I wanted to focus on first round check sizes in the $10K-25K range.
 But what I did not know, and could not have known, are three very crucial variables:

 - How many companies would merit follow-on investment?

 - How much follow-on investment would they require?

 - How much returned capital would I have to work with, and how quickly?

 Regardless of the target angel allocation, those three variables are going to determine how many companies you can do.